-If you still need some encouragement, here's a bonus one minute video I made this week to inspire mums who need more space in their lives (it’s got space noises and everything…).
-Five A Day has passed for now, but you could join us for our annual Sofa Retreat instead! (see below).
+If you still need some encouragement, here's a bonus one minute video I made to inspire mums who need more space in their lives (it’s got space noises and everything…) when we were first promoting our Five A Day ecourse.

 1. A one minute meditation

 Set a timer on your phone for one minute.
 Close your eyes and focus on your breath.
 When thoughts come, and they will, don’t get annoyed, just breathe and practice letting them go again (I like to imagine the words being blown on through my mind by my breath as I breathe out…).

 Yes, you can even do this on the loo if that’s the only moment of peace you can get for yourself right now.